Here is a list of Law Enforcement Degree Programs to get you started on your journey in this amazing career.

 7. Bemidji State University

 Bemidji State University’s BS in Criminal Justice is a fully online degree completion program in which students complete the last 2 years of the four-year curriculum completely online.
 Students must transfer a minimum of 24 credits to be eligible for this law enforcement degree online.
 Nonprofit Colleges Online has recognized Bemidji State University’s criminal justice baccalaureate degree as one of the most affordable in the nation.
-Graduates are prepared for careers as a Peace Officer, Sheriff, State Trooper, or police officer, among many other options.
+Graduates are prepared for careers as a Peace officer, Sheriffs, State troopers, or police officer, among many other options.
 The BS in Criminal Justice degree program requires the completion of a several hundred-hour internship.

 Bemidji State University is situated on the shores of Lake Bemidji in North/Central Minnesota.
 The school was originally founded as a teacher prep school.
 Bemidji State is a member school of the Minnesota State Colleges and Universities system.
 Bemidji State University has been recognized by US News & World Report as a top Midwest University.
 Lake Bemidji begins freezing over in November and does not thaw until the end of April; in the winter it becomes a parking lot for the school.